Healdsburg set to require landlords to pay relocation fees for no-fault tenant evictions

 The issue of displaced workers erupted in February when two apartment complexes were bought by investors, who then served notice to their tenants to leave their below-market apartments so that the owners could upgrade the units and covert them to market-rate rentals.
 A similar incident occurred in 2015, leaving many mostly Latino residents with nowhere to go and not enough money saved up to afford the first and last month at a different complex, plus a security deposit.

-Healdsburg, with its short supply of available housing units, is one of Sonoma County’s most expensive rental markets.
-The city’s median rental rate through the end of last year hovered around $3,000 per month, according to online real estate service Trulia.
+Healdsburg, with a short supply of available housing, is one of Sonoma County’s most expensive rental markets.
+The city’s median rental rate through the end of last year hovered around $3,000 a month, according to online real estate service Trulia.

 Through a partnership with Santa Rosa-based nonprofit Burbank Housing, the city helped buy three apartment complexes last year with the use of an affordable housing fund approved by voters in 2016 to prevent further resident displacements.
 It was also during that time, at the behest of a group of affordable housing advocates, that the City Council began mulling the rental relocation assistance concept.
 On Monday, the approach got new life and appears headed for future approval and implementation.